ucsd-cse131-fa18/01-adder/README.md

 Each test is a [JSON](https://www.json.org/) object with three members:

 1. `NAME` is the string that **uniquely** identifies the test
-2. `code` is either the string `"file"` or the program code itself.
+2. `FILE` is the file of the program code.
 If you put `"file"` in this value, the actual test input should be in `tests/input/file.adder`.
 3. The value of `"result"` is an object that contains the expected outcome of this test:
    * In the first case, `RESULT` is a single string containing the correct output (of compiling, linking and running the test).